Connecting Git Repository

 Step 6: Connect Repository to KloudBean

-Now that you have your repository URL, return to KloudBean to complete the connection:
+Return to KloudBean to complete the repository connection:

 - Return to KloudBean: Go back to your KloudBean application's Git deployment section.

-- Paste Repository URL: In the "Git repository URL" field, paste the repository URL you copied (HTTPS for public repos, SSH for private repos).
+- For SSH key connections: In the "Git repository URL" field, paste the repository URL you copied (HTTPS for public repos, SSH for private repos).

-- Fetch Branches: Click on the fetch icon (or "Load" button) next to the URL field.
+- Fetch Branches: Click on the fetch icon (or "Load" button).
 This action will connect to your repository and retrieve all available branches.

 -